Doctor of Philosophy - Nursing; Nursing Education

 The School of Nursing’s Doctor of Philosophy in Nursing prepares scholars to advance nursing science and practice through rigorous research, evidence-based education, and dynamic leadership.
 According to the American Association Colleges of Nursing (AACN) statement:

 "The Doctor of Philosophy (Ph.D.)* represents the highest level of formal education for a career in research and the scholarship of discovery.
 It prepares scholars for the expression and communication of the knowledge base in the profession.
 The Ph.D. graduate develops the science, stewards the profession, educates the next generation of nurses, defines its uniqueness, and maintains its professional integrity."

-Nurse educators are found in schools of nursing as faculty members or in health care agencies as staff development and patient education specialists.
+Nurse scholars are found in academic institutions or in health care agencies in research and educational roles.

-Graduates of the Ph.D. program are expected to function in academia, the health care industry, or government and private organizations focused on health care.
+Graduates are expected to function in academia, the health care industry, or government and private organizations focused on health care.

 UNLV is unable to provide fully online education to students from certain states.
 Visit the State Compliance page for more information.